 - What is the historic distribution of Wild Dogs in Africa?

-- What are the different population scenarios of wild dogs in the metapopulation when specifically focussed on assessing regulatory mechanisms across a range of biotic and abiotic factors?
+- What are the different population scenarios of wild dogs in the metapopulation when specifically focused on assessing regulatory mechanisms across a range of biotic and abiotic factors?

 - What are the genetic relationships between Wild Dog populations in South Africa?
 This can be done through the construction of a national Wild Dog studbook that can be used to guide effective population management.

-- What is the genetic diversity of Wild Dogs in Africa and are there legitimate subspecies?
-This is vital to know as it will impact selection of individual animals and sites for reintroductions.
+- What is the genetic diversity of Wild Dogs in Africa, and are there legitimate subspecies?
+This is vital as it will impact the selection of individual animals and sites for reintroductions.

-- Using data gathered by the Carnivore Conservation Programme, determine the population size and current demographics (pride sizes, ages of dominant males, litter sizes, cub survival, etc.) of lions in the Greater Limpopo Transfrontier Conservation Area and assess whether these are representative of a healthy population?
-In addition, determine how factors such as prey movement and availability contribute towards seasonal lion density?
+- Using data from the Carnivore Conservation Programme, determine the population and current demographics (pride sizes, ages of dominant males, litter sizes, cub survival, etc.) of lions in the Greater Limpopo Transfrontier Conservation Area and assess whether these are representative of a healthy population?
+In addition, determine how factors such as prey movement and availability contribute toward seasonal lion density.

-- In order to improve our predator management plans, use data collected in metapopulation reserves (in South Africa) and in the predator guild reconstruction in Zinave National Park (Mozambique) to determine how reintroductions of large carnivores impact population dynamics of other large carnivores, smaller carnivores, and prey.
+- To improve our predator management plans, use data collected in metapopulation reserves (in South Africa) and in the predator guild reconstruction in Zinave National Park (Mozambique) to determine how reintroductions of large carnivores impact population dynamics of other large carnivores, smaller carnivores, and prey.